 Remember, toys are a big deal even for babies.
 This is where the foundation for independent play start.
 Let’s make it a good base!

-You don’t have to own a lot of toys for baby to have a lot of fun.
-But you do need to have the right toys.
+You don’t have to own a lot of toys for baby to have a lot of fun, but a few right toys can make all the difference.